 Approval killers: Also known as Automatic Rejections, these can vary by lender.
 Examples of some of these are listed below.
 It should be noted that these are not automatic rejections for all lenders.
 However, they are automatic rejections for some lenders:

 A dismissed bankruptcy

 Excessive tax liens

 Once again, it should be pointed out that lenders are not the same.
-If you do not meet all the criteria for bad credit low income car loans mentioned above, there is still a good chance that you could qualify for a number of lending programs.
+If you do not meet all the criteria for bad credit low income car loans mentioned above, there is still a good chance that you could qualify for a number of other lending programs.